-The Group may face claims for defective construction, which could have an adverse effect on its generation of rental income
+The Group is exposed to the risk of defective construction, which could have an adverse effect on its generation of rental income and the fair value of its properties

-The construction of properties is subject to a risk of claims for defective construction, corrective or other works and associated adverse publicity.
-Any claim brought against the Group, and the surrounding negative publicity concerning the quality of its properties or projects, irrespective of whether the claim is successful, or an inability to complete the construction of a project on schedule or on budget, could also have a material adverse effect on how its business, properties and projects are perceived by target tenants.
+The construction of properties is subject to a risk of defective construction, corrective or other works and associated adverse publicity.
+Any claim brought against the Group, and the surrounding negative publicity concerning the quality of its properties or projects, irrespective of whether the claim is successful, or an inability to complete the construction of a project on schedule or on budget, could have a material adverse effect on how its business, properties and projects are perceived by target tenants.
 This could negatively affect the Group's ability to market and lease its properties in the future, which could have a material adverse effect on its generation of rental income and, thereby, its business, financial condition, prospects and results of operations.